College of Bards: Ranks

 When it was done writing in its book it stood up in its stirrups and put the quill and book away.
 It spoke with a booming voice the sound of a rockslide and my mind filled with buzzing, as if my head was invaded by a thousand insects.
 Both sounds seemed intent on conveying meaning, as if I heard two voices at the same time, though neither made any sense to me.

-“Let it be known that plague and pestilence shall take this city,” the two hooded skaven said in a shrill voice, translating for their master, “if the Liber Bubonicus is not returned to me.”
+“Let it be known that plague and pestilence shall take this city,” the two hooded skaven said in a unison of shrill voices, translating for their master, “if the Liber Bubonicus is not returned to me.”
 Slowly the mount started to move at a slow gait, heading directly towards the carceratum where I was hiding.
 The hooded skaven preceded it while the others formed a skirmish at the flanks and the rear.

 I retreated down the ramp as much as I could and soon found myself with my back against the doors leading into the dungeon, unable to retreat any further.
 All I could see as I looked up the ramp were the silhouettes of the rider and its mount, flanked on each side by the hooded skaven against the grey sky.
 The buzzing in my head got louder, and the rider spoke again with a voice like shale rock while raising hand to point a finger at me.